 By BOB LABRIOLA

-The following are some of the interesting matchups to watch when the Steelers host division rival Baltimore at 8:30 p.m. on Monday night at Heinz Field:
+Steelers.com The following are some of the interesting matchups to watch when the Steelers travel to Baltimore to face the Ravens on Sunday Night Football on NBC: